The "Mozart" Awards for Success, which recognize dedication and boldness, have just been presented.

 But what exactly is this exhibition organized by Le Mobilier National?

-It is important to note that this facility, located in Paris, houses countless pieces of furniture that are in storage, unused, and have lost their heritage value.
+It is important to note that this facility, located in Paris, has countless pieces of furniture in storage that are unused and have lost their heritage value.

-He decided to entrust some of his pieces to visual artists with the aim of revitalizing the collections of the former Royal Furniture Depot.
+He chose to entrust some of his pieces to visual artists with the aim of revitalizing the collections of the former Royal Storage Facility.
 That is how Jane Kleis and Cédric Matet were invited to reinterpret a 19th-century secretary desk that had been forgotten by everyone.

-Like an anatomical model, the visual artist and the photographer sought to understand and thus reveal the secret of this 19th-century secretary desk.
-The secretary desk is a piece of furniture that is both functional and decorative.
-It features a drop-down flap that allows for the storage of documents or valuable objects.
+Like an anatomical model, the visual artist and the photographer sought to understand and thus reveal the secret of this 19th-century writing desk.
+The writing desk is a piece of furniture that is both functional and decorative.
+It consists of a drop-down lid that allows for the storage of documents or valuable objects.
 The artists chose to focus on the anatomical aspect of the piece.
-They photographed the different parts of the secretary desk, from the base to the drawers, striving to reveal its beauty and complexity.
+They photographed the various parts of the secretary desk, from the base to the drawers, striving to reveal its beauty and complexity.

-The artists dissected the piece of furniture to understand its essence and the complexity of its construction, thereby revealing its hidden beauty.
-Without compromising the piece, it is now on full display for all to see.
+The artists dissected the piece of furniture to understand its essence and the complexity of its craftsmanship, thereby revealing its hidden beauty.
+Without compromising the piece, it is now on full display for everyone to see.

-Through contemporary art, the aim is to give heritage a voice once again, thereby bringing it back to life.
+Through contemporary art, the goal is to give heritage a voice once again, allowing it to come back to life.

 Both of the artist's exhibitions reflect his interest in the beauty and complexity of nature.
 They invite us to see the world around us with fresh eyes.